muness/muness.github.io/_drafts/an_introduction_to_strategy.md

 # An introduction to Strategy

 Once we get into the corporate world, we hear about strategy.
-We get this sense it's something we _should_ do, but no one seems to define it, and it's so big, spanning so many people we don't really know _what_ it is. _How_ we do it is even less obvious as it's a process that happens over time, spanning multiple levels of an organization.
+We get this sense it's something we _should_ do, but no one seems to define it, and it's so big, spanning so many people we don't really know _what_ it is.
+Here's my take: **Strategy is a process for plodding our way towards nontrivial objectives, an inseparable interplay of objectives and tactics.**.
+It's about slowly but surely navigating the maze of challenges to reach our significant goals.

+How we do it is even less obvious as it's a process that happens over time, spanning multiple levels of an organization...

 Two of my favorite books on strategy are _[Good Strategy Bad Strategy: The Difference and Why It Matters](https://www.penguinrandomhouse.com/books/208668/good-strategy-bad-strategy-by-richard-rumelt/)_ by Richard Rumelt and _[Winners: And How They Succeed](https://www.simonandschuster.com/books/Winners/Alastair-Campbell/9781681772356)_ by Alastair Campbell.
 But neither defines strategy, jumping straight into ways of doing it well or poorly.